FixxxarN/binance-crypto-trading-bot/README.md

 - [ ] As a user i want to be able to panic sell if i feel like im satisfied with the current win or scared of the current loss.
 - [ ] As a user i want to see my balances update every time the bot buys or sells a crypto.
 - [ ] As a user i want to be able to select which cryptos the bot will buy and sell.
+- [ ] As a user i want to be able to back-test my strategies on a specific crypto and a specific time interval.

 <br>